Sintrastes/buildable-kt/README.md

  are many possible solutions for solving the problem that `buildable-kt` solves.
-For instance, `Applicatives` or `Monad`s can be used to solve similar problems of building declarative user interfaces manipulating a particular piece of data.
+For instance, `Applicatives` or `Monad`s can be used to solve similar problems of building declarative user interfaces manipulating a particular piece of data (for instance, see how [Yesod](https://www.yesodweb.com/book/forms) handles forms).

 Whereas these approaches are definitely [_possible_](https://github.com/KindedJ/KindedJ) to emulate in Kotlin, and would certainly be more type-safe, we decided to go a different